DrugLib.com — Drug Information Portal

 Gastrointestinal: Mesenteric arterial thrombosis and ischemic colitis.

-Miscellaneous: Reversible alopecia and Peyronie's disease.
-The oculomucocutaneous syndrome associated with the beta blocker practolol has not been reported with acebutolol during investigational use and extensive foreign clinical experience.
+Miscellaneous: Reversible alopecia and Peyronie’s disease.
+The oculomucocutaneous syndrome associated with the β-blocker practolol has not been reported with acebutolol during investigational use and extensive foreign clinical experience.

-REPORTS OF SIDE EFFECTS / ADVERSE REACTIONS RELATED TO ACEBUTOLOL
+REPORTS OF SUSPECTED ACEBUTOLOL SIDE EFFECTS / ADVERSE REACTIONS

 Below is a sample of reports where side effects / adverse reactions may be related to Acebutolol.
-The information is not vetted and should not be cosidered as verified clinical evidence.
+The information is not vetted and should not be considered as verified clinical evidence.

-Possible Acebutolol side effects / adverse reactions in 63 year old female
+Possible Acebutolol side effects / adverse reactions in 47 year old male

 Suspect drug(s):